 The species is in decline in Ecuador due to deforestation, urbanization, agriculture and contamination.
 But they are a very adaptable species and are still found in open and suburban zones, although they aren't yet evaluated, it's regarded as a "Least Concern" species on the IUCN Red List.

-In other parts of its range like Costa Rica, the human impact has been mostly positive because the fer-de-lance is capable to thriving in agricultural environments like banana, cacao and coffee fields.
+In other parts of its range like Costa Rica, the human impact has been mostly positive because the fer-de-lance is capable of thriving in agricultural environments like banana, cacao and coffee fields.
 Only when the changes to their environment are more drastic including diminishing prey there's a negative impact on population numbers.

 Did You Know?